sparkflows/sparkflows-docs/docs/hpe/index.rst

 HPE Guide
 =========

 Fire Insights is seamlessly integrated with HPE platform.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on Google Cloud.
+With Fire Insights you can perform self-serve data processing, analytics and machine learning on HPE Unified Analytics platform.

 Fire Insights integrates with HPE Platform